**Page description appears here**

 References:

-[1] BAK, T., WISNIEWSKI, R. and BLANKE, M. (1996).
-Autonomous Attitude Determination and Control System for the Ørsted Satellite.
-In proc.: IEEE Aerospace Application Conference.
+[1] BAK, T., WISNIEWSKI, R. BLANKE, M. (1996).
+Autonomous Attitude Determination and Control System for the Ørsted Satellite, In proc.: IEEE Aerospace Application Conference.

-[4] CAVALLO, A., DE MARIA, G., FERRARA, F. and NISTRI, P. (1993).
-A Sliding Manifold Approach to Satellite Attitude Control.
-In proc.: 12th World Congress IFAC, Sydney.
+[4] CAVALLO, A., DE MARIA, G., FERRARA, F. NISTRI, P. (1993).
+A Sliding Manifold Approach to Satellite Attitude Control, In proc.: 12th World Congress IFAC, Sydney.

 [5] EGELAND, 0.
 (1993).
 Robotdynamikk, Lecture notes, NTNU.